Schwob42/LevelGenerator/README.md

-# TODOS
-- Wo kommt der Dummy her?
-- Looking for old stuff (alles mal am originalen Projekt durchgehen)

 # Level Generator for Firefighter VR Training

 This repository contains a prototype for a **level generator** used in a **virtual reality training** environment for firefighters.
 The goal of the project is to create a dynamic and random floor plan with rooms, corridors, fire, smoke, and injured persons to simulate realistic emergency situations for firefighter training.

+<strong>Warning:</strong> This is only a prototype.
+So this is not the prettiest UI, there are bugs and the code is not finished.

 ## Table of Contents
 - [Installation](#installation)